Frequently Asked Questions

-Weekly menus for the three resident dining facilities, The Bear’s Den, and The Bear’s Den Pub and Café are available here.
+Weekly menus for the resident dining facilities, The Bear’s Den, and The Bear’s Den Pub and Café are available here.
 Be sure to select the correct location from the drop-down.
 Return to top

 What forms of payment are accepted at concession services?

 Black Bear Bucks and Dining Funds are able to be used at UMaine Dining run concession services.
 This excludes booths operated by outside vendors.
 Cash and credit are also available.
 Return to top

 Are there job opportunities available?